rf20008/TheDiscordMathProblemBotRepo2/README.md

 # TheDiscordMathBotRepo

 This is a Work In Progress discord bot!
+All help is appreciated.

 # License